TheMaster1127/HTH/DOCUMENTATION.md

 - The script defines 50-pixel regions around each corner of the screen (`TopLeft`, `TopRight`, `BottomLeft`, `BottomRight`) to detect if the mouse is within specific areas.
 - Modify the `CornerSize` variable to adjust the size of the regions around each corner based on your application's requirements.

-This documentation provides detailed information on `GetMousePos`, `OnMouseClick`, and an additional example using `SetTimer` to monitor mouse positions and handle click events within specific 50-pixel regions around each corner of the screen in HeavenToHell (HTH).
+This documentation provides detailed information on `MouseGetPos`, `OnMouseClick`, and an additional example using `SetTimer` to monitor mouse positions within specific 50-pixel regions around each corner of the screen in HeavenToHell (HTH).
 These commandalities enhance user interactivity and enable responsive behaviors based on mouse interactions in scripts and applications.

 ---